 The Wisconsin Distributed Resources Collaborative, Inc. (WIDRC) is a voluntary collaborative committed to facilitating and promoting the successful deployment of economic, efficient and environmentally responsible distributed resources in Wisconsin.

 - Please pay your Year 2016 dues

 2016 WIDRC General Meetings will be held on the following Fridays, with meeting locations to be announced:

 January 22 April 15 July 15 October 21

-The last meeting of the Wisconsin Distributed Resources Collaborative (WIDRC) was on Friday, April 15, 2016.
-The meeting was held from 9:30 am to 1:00 pm at Seventhwave (formerly the Energy Center of Wisconsin) located at 749 University Row, Suite 320, Madison, WI 53705.
+The July meeting of the Wisconsin Distributed Resources Collaborative (WIDRC) was held from 9:30 am to 1:00 pm at Seventhwave (formerly the Energy Center of Wisconsin) located at 749 University Row, Suite 320, Madison, WI 53705.

 See agenda details.

 Our lunch speaker was Brian Langolf – Director of Biogas Systems UW-Oshkosh

 2016 WI STEM Educator Solar Institute